Liaison Office of South Africa

 SA¡¦s imports from Taiwan include: mineral fuels, mineral oils and product of their distillation; bituminous substances; mineral waxes, boilers machinery and mechanical appliances; parts thereof, electrical machinery and equipment and parts thereof; sound recorders and reproducers, television image and sound recorders and reproducers, and parts and accessories of such articles, plastics and articles thereof, vehicles other than railway or tramway rolling-stock, and parts and accessories thereof, articles of iron or steel, iron and steel, man-made filaments, organic chemicals, and man-made staple fibres.

-In 2012 there were approximately 620 Taiwanese companies operating in SA (mostly in manufacturing, Service, Trading, & Wholesale Sectors)
+Taiwanese companies that operate in SA are focused mostly in Manufacturing, Service, Trading, & Wholesale Sectors.

 Latest Available Trade Data:

-According to the dti, total trade between SA and Taiwan for Jan-Mar 2013 was recorded at ZAR414.8mn
+According to the dti, total trade between SA and Taiwan for Nov 2013 was recorded at ZAR1.649bn

 INVESTMENT IN SOUTH AFRICA